Their Top List

 Oregon Museum of Science & Industry – Normally we just call it OMSI.
 For Portland this is nice.
 If you have been to the one in Chicago (I visited many times as a child) this is a mini me.
 I know the children’s area can keep the grand kid entertained for hours.
 And they have a real Navy sub you can go on.
 Not Portlandia – this Portland.

 Portland Art Museum – This is not the Louvre.
-This is a Portland size art museum that has a representation of the range of art from antiquity to modern.
+This is a Portland size art museum that has a representation of a range of art from antiquity to modern.
 It gains depth in rotating temporary exhibits.
 For me they have a very small collection of NW Coast Native art that is special.
 If you are a real art buff you may want to skip this place.
 If you have never been to an art museum and like two dimensional art you may want to check it out.